Polarishq/fluentd/README.md

    ```bash
    gem install bundler
    ```
 4. You're now ready to configure Splunk Nova with your API credentials.

 ### Configure

-1. Configure your  `out_splunknova.rb` file by navigating to`lib` > `fluent` > `plugin `directory.
+1. Configure your  `out_splunknova.rb` file by navigating to the plugin directory: `lib` > `fluent` > `plugin `directory.
-2. Open the `out_splunknova.rb` file and To configure the fluentd plugin, edit the following values sing your Splunk Nova api-username and Base-64 encoded token.
+2. Open the `out_splunknova.rb` file.
+3. To configure the fluentd plugin, edit the following values using your Splunk Nova api-username and Base-64 encoded token.
 Save and close the file.

 **Sample**
 * **splunk_url:** The Splunk Nova url `https://api.splunknova.com` prefixed with your `api-username`